‘Russian Kim Kardashian’ Anastasiya Kvitko Puts On A Busty Show In Tiny Little Bikini

 “Lovely,” another social media user remarked.

-Back in 2016, Kvitko spoke to The Daily Mail about the comparisons to Kardashian, revealing that she’s at a much higher level than the American reality TV star.
+Back in 2016, Anastasiya spoke to The Daily Mail about the comparisons to Kardashian, revealing that she’s at a much higher level than the American reality TV star.

 “I like Kim Kardashian but I don’t quite like being compared to her — she is far behind me.
 Now my popularity is growing at a crazy speed, so it is a matter of time when I will be recognized more often than Kim,” Anastasiya told the outlet.